-Prospective physics majors should contact the departmental adviser as soon as possible to guarantee a successful undergraduate career.
-A special freshman-level course, PHYS 1001, acquaints new physics majors with the department's professors and research, as well as with each other.
+Prospective physics majors should contact the departmental advisor as soon as possible to guarantee a successful undergraduate career.
+A special freshmanlevel course, PHVS 1001, acquaints new physics majors with the department's professors and research, as well as with each other.
 During their first two years, physics majors learn the laws of mechanics (forces and motion) and electromagnetism which epitomize the work of Newton and Maxwell, among others.
 At the same time, students develop their mathematical skills through courses in calculus and differential equations.